bedahr/LiveTranscriber/README.md

 You should also watch the video that layed the groundwork for this project:

 Peter Grasch's [Simon Dictation Prototype Video](http://www.youtube.com/watch?v=uItCqkpMU_k)

+## About

+Transcribing is a tedious and work-intensive task.
+Most people hate to do it.

+Computers don't mind doing it, but they make mistakes.

+We want to make it more fun, by letting the computer do the heavy-lifting while you just correct the mistakes.

+This way you train the computer to recognize words better.

+Our goal is to improve open-source speech recognition.
+If you use this application you must give every transcription that you make with it back to the community.

 ## Installation